-If no hiss is heard rotate the adjustment knob out 1⁄4 of a turn, purge three-five times and listen or observe for slight hiss of gas escaping from the regulator.
+If no hiss is heard at the 3/4 turn out position, rotate the adjustment knob out an additional 1/4 of a turn, purge three-five times and listen or observe for slight hiss of gas escaping from the regulator.
 If no gas is escaping from the regulator the regulator requires adjustment.

-To confirm the regulator is in proper adjustment, a very slight amount of gas must escape from the regulator when the adjustment knob is rotated in the range of 3⁄4 to only one turn in from the complete out position.
+To confirm the regulator is in proper adjustment, a very slight amount of gas must escape from the regulator when the adjustment knob is rotated in the range of 3/4 to only one turn in from the complete out position.
 The range will verify proper regulator adjustment.